 1. What is Cloud Computing in Healthcare?

 Cloud computing is a very popular technology used in the healthcare industry to enable the implementation of remote servers accessible through the internet in order to manage, store, and process healthcare data.
 Cloud computing is a completely opposite process to the one where on-site data centers are created hosting patient data on computers.
 But unlike on-site centers, cloud platforms offer a flexible solution for healthcare stakeholders as they can remotely access servers from anywhere and get in touch with important data within seconds.
-As per a survey by BCC, the worldwide healthcare market for cloud computing is expected to hit $35 billion by the end of 2022.
+As per a survey by Markets and Markets, the worldwide healthcare market for cloud computing is expected to hit $84.9 billion by the end of 2027.

 Basically, when any medical institute shifts to the cloud from its simple on-site data storing approach, they get two-fold benefits for both their own institute and patients.
 Medical businesses can benefit by getting lower operational spending and can deliver personalized & high-quality care to the patients.
 While on the other hand, patients get instant healthcare services.

 Besides this, with the help of cloud computing in the healthcare department, the engagement of patients increases as they get access to their healthcare data 24*7 and they also get remote access to healthcare solutions for various issues within time.